shemaiahCox/scroll-effects/README.md

-# Getting Started with Product Catalogue
+# Getting Started with Scroll Effects

 This was built using HTML, CSS and Javascript.